What is the difference between magnesium citrate and magnesium glycinate?

 Choosing between magnesium citrate vs magnesium glycinate (or others) requires a systematic approach.

 2. Check the elemental dosage.
 Read the label carefully.
 A label might say “2,000 mg Magnesium Glycinate,” but the elemental magnesium content might only be 200 mg.
-The Recommended Dietary Allowance (RDA) for adults is between 310–420 mg per day.
+For adult men, the Recommended Dietary Allowance (RDA) is about 400 to 420 mg per day depending on age.
 Start at the lower end (around 200 mg) and titrate up.

 3. Monitor bowel tolerance.
 This is the clinical method for finding your optimal dose.
 Increase your magnesium intake gradually.
 If you experience loose stools, you have hit “bowel tolerance.”
 Reduce the dose slightly to find your maintenance level.
 This is particularly relevant when navigating magnesium citrate or glycinate questions.